 The captivating scenery and breathtaking locations in the north of the region have offered several backdrops for hit films.
 The mystical lands surrounding Boscastle were an inspiration for films such as Saving Grace (2000) and romantic drama Oscar and Lucinda (1997).
 Moving around the coastline, James Bond’s Die Another Day (2002) opening sequence on a ‘Korean’ beach is, in fact, the sandy shores of Holywell Bay.
 Another of Cornwall’s enchanting locations Terbathwith Strand near Tintagel was used in the 1996 Shakespeare adaption Twelfth Night (1996) starring Helena Bonham Carter and Richard E Grant.

 The south of the region has provided filmmakers with a charming selection of historical backdrops.
-A popular location that sets the scene for several films is the pretty harbour spot of Charlestown.
+A popular location that sets the scene for several films is the pretty harbour spot of Charlestown (above).
 Famously known for its role on the Poldark TV series, you may have seen this quaint village in a few other hit films too.
-This destination plays the part of Portsmouth harbour in the romantic comedy based on the Jane Austen novel Mansfield Park (1999), and offers its setting to another book adaption, Rebecca (1997) by Daphne Du Maurier’s.
+Charlestown is also the location for the brilliant Cornish film, Bait, directed by Mark Jenkin.
+This destination plays the part of Portsmouth harbour in the romantic comedy based on the Jane Austen novel Mansfield Park (1999) and offers its setting to another book adaptation, Rebecca (1997) by Daphne Du Maurier’s.

 The West provides a spectacular range of locations from dramatic cliff tops to stunning sandy shores.
 Several well-known films offered the perfect backdrop and many you may not have spotted.
 RAF Argus and the docks of Falmouth provided scenes in the hit film World War Z (2011) starring Brad Pitt whilst the beautiful setting of St Michael's Mount in fronted the exterior of Sauvage’s French castle in Johnny English (2003).